Razorguy12/Smart-Bracelet-ESP32-/README.md

-# 📿 Smart Bracelet – IoT Scan Device
+# 📿 Smart Bracelet – IoT Scan System

-A WiFi-enabled Smart Bracelet prototype built using an ESP32 that sends product scan data to a backend server when a button is pressed.
+A WiFi-enabled Smart Bracelet prototype built using an ESP32 and a FastAPI backend server.

-This project demonstrates a simple IoT wearable device capable of communicating with a backend system using HTTP POST requests.
+The bracelet sends scan data to a backend server whenever a button is pressed.
+This project demonstrates a simple IoT wearable device that communicates with a backend system using HTTP POST requests.

-The bracelet works as a wireless scan trigger, making it suitable for smart retail, attendance tracking, and inventory systems.
+The backend server is implemented using FastAPI and runs locally on the same WiFi network as the ESP32.

 ---

 ## 🚀 Features

-- WiFi connectivity using ESP32
+- ESP32 WiFi connectivity
 - Button-triggered scan event
+- FastAPI backend server
 - HTTP POST communication
 - JSON data transmission
-- Real-time server interaction
+- Real-time server response
 - Lightweight wearable prototype

 ---